Codeception/Codeception/docs/modules/Doctrine1.md

 Uses active Doctrine connection.
 If none can be found will fail.

-This module cleans all cached entities before each test.
+This module cleans all cached data after each test.

+## Config
+* cleanup: true - all doctrine queries will be run in transaction, which will be rolled back at the end of test.

 ## Actions